mwtechwiz/Fusus-Core-Simulation/README.md

 # Fusus-Core-Simulation
 This lab simulates a simplified FususCORE environment using Linux command-line tools.
-It demonstrates technical support and networking skills relevant to roles involving camera systems, video streams, and Linux-based troubleshooting — like those at Axon (Fusus).
+It helps demonstrate my technical support and networking skills relevant to roles involving camera systems, video streams, and Linux-based troubleshooting like those at Axon (Fusus).

 ## Objectives